feeRnt/ps4-linux-12xx/README.md

-## For a guide on installation and other topics, refer to this [all-around guide.](https://dionkill.github.io/ps4-linux-tutorial/)
+## For an instructional manual on installation and other topics, refer to this [all-around guide.](https://dionkill.github.io/ps4-linux-tutorial/)

 ---
 Enjoy your Linux-Station!